Limits of Hodge structures via holonomic D-modules

 \subsection{Limits of Hodge structures}

-Consider a degeneration of compact K\"ahler manifolds $f:X\rightarrow \Delta$ over the unit disk $\Delta$.
+Consider a degeneration of compact K\"ahler manifolds over the unit disk.
 The cohomology of each smooth fiber carries a polarizable Hodge structure.
-It is natural to ask how the family of Hodge structures on the cohomologies of smooth fibers degenerate and how the cohomology of the central fiber relates to that of nearby fibers.
+It is natural to ask how the family of Hodge structures on the cohomologies of smooth fibers degenerates and how the cohomology of the central fiber relates to that of nearby fibers.
 These are two classical and central questions in Hodge theory.
-Before Saito's theory of mixed Hodge modules~\cite{Sai88,Sai90}, Schmid showed the existence of a limiting mixed Hodge structure for an abstract polarized variation of Hodge structures over the unit disk \cite{Schmid} using Lie theoretic methods, and later Cattani, Kapplan and Schmid extend this to polydisks~\cite{Cat}.
-For the variation of Hodge structures coming from a semistable family of K\"ahler manifolds over a $1$-dimensional base, the limiting mixed Hodge structure was first established by Steenbrink~\cite{Ste76} whose construction is equivalent to Schmid's in~\cite{Schmid} but purely geometric:
+Before Saito's theory of mixed Hodge modules~\cite{Sai88,Sai90}, Schmid showed the existence of a limiting mixed Hodge structure for an abstract polarized variation of Hodge structures over the unit disk \cite{Schmid}, using Lie theoretic methods.
+For the variation of Hodge structures coming from a semistable family of compact K\"ahler manifolds over a $1$-dimensional base, the limiting mixed Hodge structure was first established by Steenbrink~\cite{Ste76}.
+His construction is equivalent to Schmid's in~\cite{Schmid}, but purely geometric.

-\begin{theorem}[Steenbrink] Let $f:X\rightarrow \Delta$ be a proper holomorphic morphism which is smooth away from the origin, whose central fiber $Y$ is reduced simple normal crossing.
-Suppose $X$ is K\"ahler of dimension $n+1$.
-Then the hypercohomology $H^k(X,\relome{\bullet+n}|_Y )$ of the relative log de Rham complex restricted on $Y$ admits a limiting mixed Hodge structure with a $\Q$-structure whose graded quotient of the weight filtration can be expressed in terms of the cohomology of certain intersections of components of $Y$ via spectral sequences. \end{theorem}
+In this paper, we construct the limits of Hodge structures for a family with the central fiber not necessarily reduced.
+The new feature of this paper is the usage of $\sD$-modules, which makes everything less topological and more combinatorial.
+It also removes the need for using derived categories and semistable reduction.